zond/stockholm-ai/README.md

 stockholm-ai
 ============

-A berlin-ai inspired game server
+A berlin-ai inspired game server.

+For more information, go to http://stockholm-ai.appspot.com/